parsaeisa/Notes/languages/php.md

 When you want to add `use` command in top of your php file, you should define your namespace.

+> Mentioned methods are in Laravel and not php itself.

 Instanitaiting a class:
 ```php
 // Using ::class to get the fully qualified class name